denten-books/plain-text/4-screen.md

 digital and discrete systems of representation, why should it bother us when it is otherwise digitized or transcoded into other controlled vocabularies?
 The Latin letter already comprises an atomic and indivisible unit.
-When it is further broken down into pixels, the smallest indivisible units on the screen, it undergoes little change in its ontological categories.
+When it is further broken down into pixels, the smallest indivisible units on screen, it undergoes little change in its ontological categories.
 Just as one learns to translate an alphabet's arbitrary shape into distinct sounds, one can learn to translate arbitrary digits into letters and back into sounds and thoughts.
 The language of machines, in this sense, is merely another language.
 Which is not to say that all aspects of the computed sign are completely independent of sensory constraint.
 Humans cannot perceive the ultraviolet spectrum, for